gonzalo-bulnes/securedrop-docs/docs/admin.rst

 Testing OSSEC Alerts
 ^^^^^^^^^^^^^^^^^^^^

-To verify that the OSSEC monitoring sysstem's functionality, you can send a test OSSEC alert by clicking **Send Test OSSEC Alert**:
+To verify that the OSSEC monitoring system's functionality, you can send a test OSSEC alert by clicking **Send Test OSSEC Alert**:

 .. figure:: images/manual/screenshots/journalist-admin_ossec_alert_button.png